Cartxrr/cartxrr.github.io/README.md

-Hi this is my first ever website creation so dont bully me if its bad
+Hi this is my very first coded site

+i will ne fixing bugs on the site and making the site look better make sure to check the logs i made in LOGS.md